Craig Reynolds (baseball): Houston Astros

 After Garry Templeton declined his invitation to the 1979 All-Star Game, National League manager Tommy Lasorda added Reynolds to his team.
 As a result, Reynolds became the only shortstop in MLB history to be selected to the AL and NL squads in consecutive seasons.
 He batted .265 his first season with the Astros, but more importantly, he helped solidify the Houston infield with a .965 fielding percentage.
 After the season, he was presented with the Danny Thompson Memorial Award for exemplifying Christian spirit in the Major Leagues.
 "When you receive an award like that, you’re humbled by it," Reynolds said.

-Reynolds suffered through a subpar 1980 season, however, the Astros won their first division crown in franchise history.
+Reynolds suffered through a subpar 1980 season.
+That same year, however, the Astros won their first division crown in franchise history.
 On May 16, 1981, Reynolds tied the major-league record with three triples in one game and led the NL with a dozen three-baggers that season.
 He ended the season tied for the league lead with the San Diego Padres' Gene Richards with twelve in spite of the strike-shortened season.

-He played with the Houston Astros for 11 seasons, finishing second only to Roger Metzger in all-time games played at shortstop for the team.
+He played with the Astros for eleven seasons, finishing second only to Roger Metzger in all-time games played at shortstop for the franchise.

+After baseball

 In retirement he entered the world of wealth management in Houston, partnering with former Astros teammate Terry Puhl.

-He is married to his wife Josey and has three children, Ashlyn, Kyle and Reagan.

-Later life

 Reynolds currently serves as a pastor at Second Baptist Church North Campus in Houston.